Are you looking for ideas on what to post on social media this March?

 Hashtags to Use on Social Media in March

-Hashtags are an outstanding way to increase the visibility and reach of your social media posts.
+Hashtags are a fantastic way to increase the visibility and reach of your social media posts.

-You can use up to 30 hashtags in your Instagram posts, but research from Track Maven suggests 9 hashtags is the magic number for Instagram.
+You can use up to 30 hashtags in your Instagram posts, but research from Track Maven suggests that nine hashtags are the magic number for Instagram.

 When compiling your list of hashtags for Instagram, be careful not to use only the most popular hashtags.

-Hashtags with millions of posts are highly competitive and the chances of your content being seen are much smaller.
+Hashtags with millions of posts are highly competitive, reducing the chance of your content getting seen.

 To increase your exposure, I recommend including hashtags with a range of popularity in your posts.